Preimplantation genetic diagnosis: Pyrosequencing

+Limits

+Along with the benefits offered by these technologies, there are a number of challenges, both technical and ethical that must be addressed and solved before NGS technologies enter the clinical arena of embryo diagnosis.
+One limitation will be the interpretation of the massive sequence data generated by NGS technologies.
+Background polymorphisms must be distinguished from potentially disease-causing mutations and copy number variations.
+By selective recovery and subsequent sequencing of genomic loci of interest, generated data and efforts for analysis can be reduced significantly compared with a whole-genome sequencing approach.

 Establishing a diagnosis

 The establishment of a diagnosis in PGD is not always straightforward.
 The criteria used for choosing the embryos to be replaced after FISH or PCR results are not equal in all centres.

 In the case of FISH, in some centres only embryos are replaced that are found to be chromosomally normal (that is, showing two signals for the gonosomes and the analysed autosomes) after the analysis of one or two blastomeres, and when two blastomeres are analysed, the results should be concordant.
 Other centres argue that embryos diagnosed as monosomic could be transferred, because the false monosomy (i.e. loss of one FISH signal in a normal diploid cell) is the most frequently occurring misdiagnosis.
 In these cases, there is no risk for an aneuploid pregnancy, and normal diploid embryos are not lost for transfer because of a FISH error.
 Moreover, it has been shown that embryos diagnosed as monosomic on day 3 (except for chromosomes X and 21), never develop to blastocyst, which correlates with the fact that these monosomies are never observed in ongoing pregnancies.